emoncms/emoncms/SECURITY.md

 ## Reporting a Vulnerability

-If you believe you have found a security vulnerability, please report it privately by email to Trystan Lea at trystanlea@openenergymonitor.org.
+If you believe you have found a security vulnerability, please report it privately by email to trystanlea@openenergymonitor.org.

 Please include as much detail as possible so the issue can be reproduced and assessed quickly, such as: